Wisconsin Backpacking

 Two-Day/One-Night-Itinerary

 DAY 1 (10-Miles): Park at Enee Point and head east along park roads towards Cox Hollow.
 Turn off and head north to the Cox Hollow Campground.
-Complete the Lost Canyon Loop by returning on the Meadow Valley Trail and continue on Meadow Valley to the Woodland Trail.
-Next take the Outer Hourse Trail to Hickory Ridge and arrive at your campsite.
+Complete the Lost Canyon Loop by returning on the Meadow Valley Trail and continuing on Meadow Valley to the Woodland Trail.
+Next, take the Outer Horse Trail to Hickory Ridge and arrive at your campsite.

-DAY 2 (9.5-miles): Continue clockwise on the Outer Horse Loop and cut over to the Old Orchard and Woodland Trail.
-Take a loop on the Cave Trail to see Thomas Cave before retuning to Cox Hollow Beach.
+Continue clockwise on the Outer Horse Loop and cut over to the Old Orchard and Woodland Trail.
+Take a loop on the Cave Trail to see Thomas Cave before returning to Cox Hollow Beach.
 Cross the dam to reach the Lakeview and Pine Cliff Trails.
 The Pine Cliff Trail leads back to Enee Point.

 ARTICLE (WISCONSIN-EXPLORER)